pmalmberg78/vanilla-bean/README.md

-# Custom Vib Image
+# Vanilla Bean Image

-This template repository is a starting point for creating custom [Vib images](https://github.com/Vanilla-OS/Vib) on top of the [official Vanilla OS images](https://images.vanillaos.org) like [desktop image](https://github.com/Vanilla-OS/desktop-image).
-It contains a basic recipe and an example module to get you started.
+A test of Vanilla OS VIB structure.
+To be able to reproduce same setup on multiple computers
 > [!TIP]
 > It is suggested to check the [Vib documentation](https://docs.vanillaos.org/collections/vib) to know more about the recipe format, structure of modules and the supported fields.